andrew72ru/yii2-pen/README.md

     echo $form->field($model, 'text')->widget(andrew72ru\pen\Pen::className());
 ```

-Second add a inline-editing feature – for headers and other one-line texts.
+Next case add a inline-editing feature – for headers and other one-line texts.

 This code make a `h1` tag with `page-geader` class an add `editablecontent` to there.